AyushDevdhe/medical-equipment-allocation/README.md

 3. **Run Allocation** – Execute selected algorithm
 4. **Analyze Results** – View graphical outcomes
 5. **Implement Plan** – Apply the chosen allocation

+   NOTE:
+   The Greedy Allocation approach is considered optimal in scenarios such as mass casualty events or when time efficiency is the primary concern.

+   The Knapsack Allocation approach is preferred when budget constraints or resource optimization are critical factors in decision-making.

 ---